 What do you guys do differently?

 There's a lot that we either don't or just can't learn from what others do, since we're doing things pretty differently, in terms of independent distribution, plastic-free packaging, as well as, like, not having an office or employees.
-It's been an interesting experience because I didn't really have to deal directly with as much of the business and commercial side of the skateboard industry before 43, and it's tough because excess commercialisation is the part of skateboarding that 43 stands against.
+I haven't really had to deal with as much of the business and commercial side of the skateboard industry, which is because excess commercialisation is the part of skateboarding that 43 stands against.

 Can you give me an example?